ReCentGlobe/ojs_comparativ/README.md

 # Comparativ OJS Theme
-Offiial theme for the Comparativ journal.
+Official theme for the Comparativ journal.

-Tested up to OJS 3.2.1.2
+Tested up to OJS 3.4.0

 ## Installation
 1. Download the latest release from the [releases page](https://github.com/ReCentGlobe/ojs_comparativ/releases).